Personal Information is collected by Aviva and its representatives for the purposes of:

 We may disclose your Personal Information to third parties, which include brokers, agents, private investigators, adjusters, and insurance service and claims providers.
 Third parties are also subject to PIPEDA and other applicable privacy legislation.
 Only those companies or individuals who are authorized, based on their need to carry out work for the purposes identified in Principle Two, can have Personal Information disclosed to them.

 Furthermore, should Aviva Canada Inc. and/or any of its member companies become involved in any business transaction including purchase or sale, merger or amalgamation or a financing arrangement, pertaining to any of its business assets, your Personal Information may need to be shared with applicable third parties to complete such a transaction.

 Aviva Canada Inc. and/or any of its member companies may use service providers located outside of Canada or related companies located outside of Canada to collect, use, disclose or store your Personal Information.
 Only those companies or individuals, who are authorized, based on their need to carry out work for the purposes identified in Principle Two, can perform such functions.

 Where your Personal Information is collected, used, disclosed or stored outside of Canada, we will attempt to contractually protect it, however, it may be subject to the laws of that jurisdiction and may be accessed by the courts, law enforcement and national security services of that jurisdiction.

-The jurisdictions where Personal Information may be collected, used, disclosed and stored include the European Union and the United States of America.
+The jurisdictions where Personal Information may be collected, used, disclosed and stored include the United Kingdom, the European Union and the United States of America.
 To obtain further information on Aviva’s policies and practices with respect to service providers outside of Canada you may contact the Aviva Privacy Officer.